aarcangeli/ue-tools/README.md

 ### PakTools

-A variation of the UnrealPak tool that allows you to extract pak files and related ucas files.
+A variation of the UnrealPak tool that allows you to extract .pak files and .utac/.ucas files.